 7. Biomet will implement mechanisms designed to ensure that the policies, standards, and procedures of Biomet regarding the anti-corruption laws are effectively communicated to all directors, officers, employees, and, where appropriate, agents and business partners.
-These mechanisms shall include: (a) periodic training for all directors, officers, and employees, and, where necessary and appropriate, agents and business partners; and (b) annual certifications by all such directors, officers, and employees, and, where necessary and appropriate, agents, and business partners, certifying compliance with the training requirements.
+These mechanisms shall include: (a) periodic training for all directors, officers, and employees, and, where necessary and appropriate, agents and business partners; and (b) annual certifications by all such directors, officers, and employees, and, where necessary and appropriate, agents, and, where necessary and appropriate, agents, and business partners.

-8. Biomet will establish an effective system for:
+- 8. Biomet will establish an effective system for: - a.

-a.
 Providing guidance and advice to directors, officers, employees, and, where appropriate, agents and business partners, on complying with Biomet's compliance policies, standards, and procedures, including when they need advice on an urgent basis on difficult situations in foreign jurisdictions;